frankz2020/numaira_ai/README.md

 # Financial Document Update Pipeline
+This doc covers the AI functionality.
+For the AI documentation, go to the api markdown document.

 ## Overview
 This system automatically updates financial documents by matching and replacing numerical values between Excel spreadsheets and Word documents.
 It uses exact text matching and LLM-based verification to ensure accurate updates while maintaining document structure.